Commencement Weekend 2018

 Cap and Gown (Regalia) Ordering and Pick Up

-Caps, gowns, and hoods can also be ordered at the Graduation Fair on Wednesday, February 28, 2018 (see Graduation Fair below).
-There is no guarantee that students ordering after this date will receive the right size.
+Caps, gowns, and hoods can also be ordered at the Graduation Fair on Thursday, March 1, 2018 (see Graduation Fair below).
 Students ordering after March 30, 2018 may be subject to a late fee charge.
-All questions regarding regalia orders should be directed to the Dean of Students’ Office.
+All questions regarding regalia orders should be directed to the Office of the Dean of Students.

 Caps and gowns will be available for pick-up in Smith Hall, Tuesday, May 1, 2018, 3-7 p.m. and Wednesday, May 2, 2018, 12-4 p.m.